-This is one of my favourite chicken recipes that can be done in the oven, or on the gas or charcoal grill.
+This Portuguese Style Chicken Marinade is one of my favourite chicken marinade recipes that can be done in the oven, or on the gas or charcoal grill.
 I have used all cooking methods depending on the time of the year, but I think the most authentic flavour is offset grilling with charcoal – but will work well with whatever method you choose.
+We like to BBQ all year round but tend to use the charcoal in the summer and fall – before the snow flies.

 The Portuguese chicken marinade is very simple and so flavourful and has a wonderful blend of lemon juice, paprika, oregano and garlic.
-Ideally, the marinade should left be on the chicken for at least 6 hours but even better if left overnight if you have the time.
+It is pretty easy to prep this recipe as you simply combine all the marinade ingredients together, add the chicken, and then place them in a plastic bag or covered glass casserole dish.
+Ideally, the marinade should left be on the chicken for at least 2 hours – but even better if left overnight if you have the time.

 - 1/3 cup lemon juice